Jonathan357611/ipscanner/README.md

 # IPScanner 🔬
-A simple threaded tool written in python3 that can monitor local IP's in your network.
+A simple threaded IP-Scanner written in python3 that can monitor local IP's in your network.

 #### Demo: